Year-end Tax Legislation Update

 A. THE VALUE OF ITEMIZED DEDUCTIONS HAS BEEN DIMINISHED.

-One of the biggest components of the TCJA was the change to the standard deduction figure for all filers.
-The standard deduction jumped up to $12,000 for single filers, $18,000 for heads of household, and the joint filer standard deduction increased to $24,000.
+One of the biggest components of the TCJA was the change to the standard deduction figure.
+The standard deduction per filing status for 2019 is:

 - Miscellaneous itemized deductions subject to the 2% floor of Adjusted Gross Income were eliminated.

 - The floor for claiming medical expenses is 7.5% for ALL taxpayers (not just those 65 or older).
-The floor returns to 10% in 2019.
+This was set to expire and revert back to a 10% floor, but was extended by the “Taxpayer Certainty and Disaster Tax Relief Act of 2019.”

 - Home Equity Loan indebtedness is no longer deductible if not related to the improvement, construction, or refinance of your primary residence.